raghavrathi1212/Hackathon-4-10-2020/README.md

 3.)
 Machine Learning Alalysis for **Crop Yield Prediction** and measures to improve it.  </br>
 4.)
 Combining sensors data and cloud intelligence to save even more resources. </br>
 5.) **Pest Disease Detection** through Deep Learning. </br>

+# Final Verdict
+It is a complete Crop Analytics System for Farmers, which will help them to increase their CROP YIELD and PROFIT by atleast 50%.
+Hence Our Farmers will face less problems related to money and graudally suicide rates will go down.